-The Aboriginal Healing Foundation's winding down strategy looks ahead to 2012 in anticipation of our closure.
+The Aboriginal Healing Foundation's winding down strategy looks ahead to 2014 in anticipation of our closure.
 However, there are challenges which take us beyond this date.
-At the AHF we have begun "legacy planning" which takes into consideration the post-AHF context.
-Some of these considerations are: what to do with the enormous physical resources (documents, research data, videos, books, publications, files, etc.) amassed during our operations; how to ensure the accessibility of our research and nonresearch publications after we have ceased as an organization; how best to promote the sustainability of our funded projects in the years after the AHF has closed.
+At the AHF we have undertaken legacy planning which takes into consideration the post-AHF context.
+Some of these considerations have included: what to do with the enormous physical resources (documents, research data, videos, books, publications, files, etc.) amassed during our operations; how to ensure the accessibility of our research and non-research publications after we have ceased as an organization; how best to promote the sustainability of our funded projects in the years after the AHF has closed.
 Here we have an opportunity to extend the AHF's legacy.
 Given the considerable work and cost that have gone into our research, and given its continuing relevance, we feel that extending our legacy is both a practical necessity and a moral obligation.
-We hope to take advantage of this opportunity through legacy planning, the chief component of which will be an archival strategy.
-The focus of this strategy will be to continue to produce practical healing resources and to ensure that they are accessible to communities well into the future.
+We hope to taken advantage of this opportunity through legacy planning, the chief component of which will be an archival strategy.
+The focus of this strategy has been to continue to produce practical healing resources and to ensure that they are accessible to communities well into the future.